RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ` use_gpu_for_simulation, default="$(optenv SIMULATION_USE_GPU true)" `

 Defines if simulation use GPU accelerated plugins or not.
 If true, simulation should run faster but with problems sometimes.
+At the time of this writing this only affects the XACRO/URDF, which is the one that specifies which plugins are loaded (so you can say if they are GPU based or not).

 ### pallet_truck_complete.launch

 This launch file receives and forwards the arguments for the low-level launch files, which are described later, as well as the following:

-* ` spawn_robot, default="true" `
+* ` run_robot, default="true" `

-If robot should be spawned
+If robot should be runed

-* ` spawn_simulation, default="true" `
+* ` run_simulation, default="true" `

-If simulation environment should be spawned
+If simulation environment should be runed

-* ` spawn_rviz, default="true" `
+* ` run_rviz, default="true" `

-If RViz should be spawned
+If RViz should be runed

-### spawn_simulation.launch
+### run_simulation.launch

 This launch file received arguments to set up the simulation environment.